gasparka/thesis/docs/3_conversion.rst

 Pyha deduces registers initial values in same way, only the first assigned value is considered.

+This easily solves the problem for class values
-Local variables, like ``local_var`` and argument ``a`` on :numref:`class-vars` are harder to deduce as Python provides no way of accessing function locals scope.
-Note that locals exsist only in the stack, thus after the function call they are lost forever.
+Local variables, like ``local_var`` and argument ``a`` on :numref:`class-vars` are harder to infer as Python provides no way of accessing function locals.
-Luckly this problem has been encountered before in :cite:`py_locals_decorator`, which 'hacks' the Python profiling interface in order to save the locals for each function.
+Luckly this problem has been encountered before in :cite:`py_locals_decorator`, which modifies the Python profiling interface to save function locals.
 Pyha uses this approach to keep track of the local values.

 .. code-block:: python
     :caption: Function locals variable type
     :name: class-locals

-    >>> dut.main.locals # before any call, locals are unknown
+    >>> dut.main.locals # locals are unknown before call
     {}
     >>> dut.main(1) # call function
     >>> dut.main.locals # locals can be extracted